kubedb/docs/docs/guides/pgpool/concepts/pgpool.md

 - [Monitor Pgpool with Prometheus operator](/docs/guides/pgpool/monitoring/using-prometheus-operator.md)

 ### spec.configuration
-`spec.configuration` is an optional field that specifies custom configuration for Percona-XtraDB cluster.
+`spec.configuration` is an optional field that specifies custom configuration for Pgpool cluster.
 It has the following fields:
-- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Percona-XtraDB object.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Pgpool object.
-- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Percona-XtraDB cluster.
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Pgpool cluster.

 ### spec.deletionPolicy